-Figure 5.7: Phases Block Diagram 2a
+Figure 5.7: Phases Block Diagram 1a

-5.4.4 Mission Phases Specification for Scenario 2d
+5.4.4 Mission Phases Specification for Scenario 1d

-In this section, the phases identified previously in Section 5.3.1 have been studied in detail for Scenario 2d.
+In this section, the phases identified previously in Section 5.3.1 have been studied in detail for Scenario 1d.
 In particular, only the phases with significant differences from the previous version are reported and specified.
-In accordance with the considerations made about the Scenario 2a, we have chosen to always perform docking maneuvers as mating operations.
+In accordance with the considerations made about the Scenario 1a, we have chosen to always perform docking maneuvers as mating operations.
 Below, the phases characterization from operational point of view.

 - Launch, Early operations and EOR to LOP-G are the same as the previous identified. - 4 Rendezvous and docking with Cargo module: all the operations required in LOP-G vicinity to dock ICV to Cargo module docking port.
-Cargo module is docked to LOP-G through the opposite docking port. - 5 Undocking from LOP-G: all the operations required to undock Cargo module from LOP-G. - 6 LOP-G ORS EOR: the electric orbit raising required to reach the ORS orbit starting from LOP-G orbit. - 7 Rendezvous and docking with ORS: all the operations required in ORS vicinity to dock Cargo module to ORS refueling docking port. - 8 Refueling:
+Cargo module is docked to LOP-G through the opposite docking port. - 5 Refueling: all the operations required to transfer fuel to ICV tank throughout Cargo module. - 6 Maintenance and cargo handling at LOP-G: all the operations required to deliver/ retrieve cargo assets according to mission requests and to verify and guarantee the proper functioning of ICV. - 7 Undocking from LOP-G: all the operations required to undock Cargo module from LOP-G. - LOP-G MOS EOR, Rendezvous and docking with MOS, Checking and Cargo handling at MOS, Undocking from MOS and MOS LOP-G EOR are the same as the previous identified. - 13 Rendezvous and docking with LOP-G: all the operations required in the LOP-G vicinity to dock Cargo module to LOP-G docking port.